-Next month, the month of St. Joseph, the Holy Father's Patron, would be opportune for increased effort on the part of those who have not as yet been able to comply with Our Superior General's request.
+Next month, the month of St. Joseph, the Holy Father's Patron, would be opportune for increased effort on the part of those who have not as yet been able to comply with anuary 29th was long ago fixed as the conferenceday for the Salesian Cooperators.
+The date is well chosen, for apart from its being the Patronal Feast of the Congregation, and therefore more likely to awaken zeal and fervour, it follows close upon the appearance of Our Rector Major's circular letter which defines to some extent the year's policy.

+Our Superior General's request.